-h) If any of the FIA seals are damaged or removed from the relevant components within the power unit after they have been used for the first time those parts may not be used again unless they were removed under FIA supervision.

-- The only power units that may be used at an Event during the 2017-2020 Championship seasons are either: - a) A power unit which is constituted only of elements that were in conformity, at the date they were introduced in the race pool, with the latest submitted and approved homologation dossier as defined in Appendix 4 of these regulations, or - b) A power unit previously homologated during the 2014-2020 period.
+- e) If any of the FIA seals are damaged or removed from the relevant components within the power unit after they have been used for the first time those parts may not be used again unless they were removed under FIA supervision. - 23.4 The only power units that may be used at an Event during the 2017-2020 Championship seasons are either : - a) A power unit which is constituted only of elements that were in conformity, at the date they were introduced in the race pool, with the latest submitted and approved homologation dossier as defined in Appendix 4 of these regulations, or - b) A power unit previously homologated during the 2014-2020 period.
 Any manufacturer who homologated a power unit during this period may apply to the FIA to re-use such a power unit in a given team without going through the re-homologation process described in Appendix 4 of these regulations.
-Any such power units must be in conformity with the latest homologation dossier submitted to the FIA for that particular power unit for that season.
-The FIA must be satisfied, at its absolute discretion, that such a power unit could fairly and equitably be allowed to compete with other homologated power units. - For the purposes of this Article only, an Event will be deemed to comprise P3, the qualifying practice session and the race. - a) Each driver may use no more than one gearbox for six consecutive Events in which his team competes.
+Any such power units must be in conformity with the latest homologation dossier submitted to the FIA for that particular power unit for that season save for differences in parts agreed by the FIA at its absolute discretion to be solely associated with power unit installation with different teams, provided such differences have no significant effect on car performance.
+The homologation dossier must be updated with these differences.
+The FIA must be satisfied, at its absolute discretion, that such a power unit could fairly and equitably be allowed to compete with other homologated power units.

+- 23.5 For the purposes of this Article only, an Event will be deemed to comprise P3, the qualifying practice session and the race. - a) Each driver may use no more than one gearbox for six consecutive Events in which his team competes.
 Should a driver use a replacement gearbox he will drop five places on the starting grid at that Event and an additional five places each time a further gearbox is used.